 I have escaped to a meadow in Suffolk, and a sweet 1950s caravan surrounded by a sea of cowslips.
-The weather is shocking, and worse is forecast.
+The weather is shocking; worse is forecast.
 It’s freezing cold in here, my trousers are wet from this afternoon’s walk and yet I am deliriously happy.

 I had arrived mid afternoon and, despite the lure of hot tea and cake, set out for a walk before the weather got really bad.
-It was already pretty awful and I was soaked before I had reached the road.
-Nonetheless, it felt great to be outside after all the driving, and I splashed through puddles, waded through wet grass and squelched through mud on my way to the remains of a castle that I had spotted on the map.
+It was already pretty awful and I was soaked before I reached the road.
+Nonetheless, it felt great to be outside after all the driving – I splashed through puddles and waded through wet grass and mud on my way to the remains of a castle that I had spotted on the map.
 And oh, what a dank and gloomy place it turned out to be!
 Rooks nesting, fetid pools of black water, remote and quite deserted – I wandered around with grim foreboding.
 Here was the place to film Macbeth.

 Back in the caravan, I busied myself making tea, investigating the cupboards and enjoying the happy sound of the rain pattering on the roof.
 I had food, beer and pile of books.
 I ate by candlelight, before disappearing under the warmest of all duvets and a deep and blissful ten hour sleep.

-There were more treats in store for breakfast – I woke up to find a bo outside the door, and had a happy time cooking it up on the stove.
-It was as if I had found myself in an Enid Blyton book – all quite magical.
+There were more surprises in store for breakfast – I woke up to find a hamper outside the door, packed full with treats, and had a happy time of it cooking on the gas stove.
+It was as if I had found myself in an Enid Blyton story – all quite magical.

 The wood was wonderful – not like yesterday’s gloomy place.
 This was less Macbeth, and more Midsummer Night’s Dream.
 The sound of the wind faded the deeper into the wood I walked.
 There was a carpet of fresh green growth, primroses galore, but still no bluebells.
 I had hopes of finding a sea of blue but it was not to be.
 The wind picked up again and branches were falling around me.
 It was time to head off.
 And as I did so, there, by the path, was a bluebell.
 Single, solitary and quite beautiful.